 Not true.
 In 1839, Ohio became the first state to adopt a bilingual education law, requiring instruction in both German and English where parents petitioned for it.
 Louisiana passed the same law in 1847, substituting French for German.
 By the turn of the 20th century, about a dozen states and territories had statutes authorizing bilingual schools.
 Such instruction was often provided elsewhere without state sanction.
-18

 Surveys conducted in 1900 reported that 600,000 children in U.S. elementary schools, public and parochial, were receiving part or all of their instruction in the German language.
-This represented about 4 percent of the nation's elementary school enrollment - larger than the proportion of students (from all language groups) in bilingual classrooms today.
-19
+This was probably a substantial undercount, according to the historian Heinz Kloss.
+Even so, it represented about 4 percent of the nation's elementary school enrollment at the time - larger than the proportion of students (from all language groups) in bilingual classrooms today.